Knight Talks

 The core of our team had been here for four years.

-We had four seniors on this team and they had put in the time and effort to be ready for the b and there was a lot of times this spring it looked like we we and we just never stopped fighti We were a really resilient team.
+We had four seniors on this team and they had put in the time and effort to be ready for the b and there was a lot of times this spring it looked like we w and we just never stopped fighti We were a really resilient team.

-And looking back on that, I think that's probably what def we never quit, never gave up.
+And looking back on that I think that's probably what def we never quit, never gave up.

 So we're trying to enjoy it as much as we can.